 Definition of Available Cash.
-Available cash generally means, for each fiscal quarter:
+Available cash generally means, for any calendar quarter, all cash on hand at the end of such quarter:

-- all cash on hand at the end of the quarter; - less the amount of cash reserves that our general partner establishes to: - provide for the proper conduct of our business; - comply with applicable law, any of our debt instruments or other agreements; or - provide funds for distributions to our unitholders and to our general partner for any one or more of the next four quarters; - plus all cash on hand on the date of determination of available cash for the quarter resulting from working capital borrowings made after the end of the quarter.
+- less the amount of cash that our general partner determines in good faith is necessary or appropriate to: - provide for the proper conduct of business; - · comply with applicable law, any of our debt instruments or other agreements; or - · provide funds for distributions to our unitholders and to our general partner for any one or more of the next four quarters; - plus all cash on hand on the date of determination of available cash for the quarter resulting from working capital borrowings made after the end of the quarter.